apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

 ## Servlet Resolving

 First of all Sling looks up the resource identified by the URL - typically a path inside the JCR repository, which is annotated by the `sling:resourceType` property which defines the resource type of that resource.
+The resource type is first *normalized* (which replaces `:` by `\` as `:` cannot be used in resource names, but for example is frequently used by resources provided by JCR provider which leverages `jcr:primaryType` which usually contains namespaced values like `nt:file`).
-Using this resource type (which is usually a relative resource path, eg. "myblog/comment"), servlets (or scripts) are looked up.
+Afterwards this normalized resource type (which is usually a relative resource path, eg. "myblog/comment") is used to lookup servlets (or scripts).
 For more details about how the initial resource is identified for a specific request URL look at [URL decomposition](/documentation/the-sling-engine/url-decomposition.html).

+Alternatively a servlet can be addressed by requests directly through the path it is registered on (without leveraging the `sling:resourceType` indirection).
+This option is not available for scripts, though.

 Servlets and scripts are themselves resources in Sling and thus have a resource path: this is either the location in the resource repository, the resource type in a servlet component configuration or the "virtual" bundle resource path